robobeau/Puck.js/README.md

 ## Table of Contents
 ### Light Meter
 For when you absolutely _must_ know whether or not you're in a dark room.
-The darker the room, the more franticly the LED will flash!
+The darker the room, the more frantically the LED will flash!

 ### Dice Roller
 A ~~usability nightmare~~ dice rolling app!